retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

 .. figure:: /_static/getting_started/quick_start/step_matrix.png
     :width: 900

+The step matrix above is centered by ``cart`` event.
+For example, it shows (see ``-1`` column) that the events in the user trajectories one step before ``cart`` event are distributed as follows: 60% of the users have ``catalog`` event right before ``cart``, 24% of the users have ``product2`` event, and 16% of the users are distributed among 5 events which are folded to an artificial ``THRESHOLDED_5`` event.

+See :doc:`StepMatrix user guide<../user_guides/step_matrix>` to understand this tool deeper.

 Step Sankey diagram
 ~~~~~~~~~~~~~~~~~~~

-See :doc:`StepSankey user guide<../user_guides/step_sankey>` to understand that tool deeper.

-Step Sankey diagram is similar to step matrix, but it has some advances:
+Step Sankey diagram is similar to step matrix.
+It also shows the event distribution with respect to step number.
+However, it has some advances:

-- it explicitly shows the user flow,
+- it explicitly shows the user flow from one step to another,
 - it is interactive.

 .. code-block:: python